Temporary Car Insurance: How It Works, Costs & Where to Buy

 Can I get car insurance for just one day?

 True one-day car insurance policies are not available from major U.S. insurers.
-However, some specialty or regional providers offer very short-term options.
-Practically speaking, the best workaround is to start a standard policy with same-day activation and cancel it once your need has passed — you'll receive a prorated refund for the unused time.
+However, some specialty providers like Hugo offer coverage starting at just 3 days with no down payment.
+Practically speaking, the best workaround for most drivers is to start a standard policy with same-day activation and cancel it once your need has passed — you'll receive a prorated refund for the unused time.

 Does my existing auto insurance cover me when I borrow someone else's car?